PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/utils.md

 __Returns__

-`ConfigElement`: str - if element is provided as string in the requested configuration.
+`ConfigElement`: str if element is provided as string or dict if element is provided as dict with optional configuration in
-    dict - if element is provided as dict with optional configuration in the requested configuration.
+    the requested configuration.

 ### `ConfigParser.prepare_config`